Accelerating operator Sinkhorn iteration with overrelaxation: Numerical experiments

 \section{Numerical experiments}

 In this section, we present results of numerical experiments for comparing our SOR methods with the operator Sinkhorn iteration.
 We implemented three versions of overrelaxation, namely, PD-OR (Algorithm~\ref{algo: overrelaxation PD}), Cholesky-OR (Algorithm~\ref{algo: overrelaxation Cholesky}), and Geodesic-OR (Algorithm~\ref{algo: overrelaxation geodesic}) as well as the basic OSI (Algorithm~\ref{algo: OSI} with Cholesky factors) in Python, using Python 3.10.14, NumPy~1.26.4, and SciPy~1.10.1.
 Experimental results were computed on a machine with AMD EPYC 7452 CPU with 64 logical cores and \num{1007}GB memory.
+The fixed point versions of the standard OSI (Algorithms~\ref{algo: FFPI} and~\ref{algo: PD-FPI}) are omitted.